mberry/blog-source/source/_posts/debugging-rust-with-vscode.md

 ---
 title: Debugging Rust with VSCode
 date: 2018-12-20 08:37:49
+tags:
+    - Rust
+    - Debugging
-tags: Rust, Debugging, VSCode
+    - VSCode
-category: Rust
+category: Programming
 ---

 VSCode should detect rust and offer to create a launch.json template.
 From there it just needs a few tweaks.